raagapranitha/cmpe257-M5Forecasting/README.md

 This is cmpe257 final project by Team APS.

 ### Project data files
 M5 forecasting competiton data is used for this project.
-It can be downloaded from the below link. https://www.kaggle.com/c/m5-forecasting-accuracy/data <br>
+It can be downloaded from the below link. <br>
+https://www.kaggle.com/c/m5-forecasting-accuracy/data <br>

 ### Description of project files